 Following Nellie Bly has been hitting the airwaves as the extraordinary tale of the trailblazing journalist, who in 1890 beat Phileas Fogg’s fictional 80-day record, unfolds in America and the United Kingdom in a radio broadcast, a podcast and an online RGS event.
-In a trio of interviews, I share how I retraced Nellie Bly’s footsteps to retell her remarkable story 125 years later after her iconic journey.
+In a range of interviews for radio and podcasts, I share how I retraced Nellie Bly’s footsteps to retell her remarkable story 125 years later after her iconic journey.
 Click the links to listen.

 All aboard for a #FollowingNellieBly bookstagram tour departing Monday 10 May for a whirlwind trip around the world.
 Join Nellie, me and 10 talented book lovers for a globetrotting Instagram journey.
 Check out the itinerary above on penswordbooks.
 Bon voyage!